ivov/nodemaker/README.md

 npm run nodegen
 ```

-With `nodegen`, Nodemaker will read the sample params in `parameters.ts` and generate a set of sample output files in `/output`.
+With `nodegen`, Nodemaker will read the built-in sample params and generate sample output files in `/output`.

 ## Operation